Writing Better Judgments II, August 2025

 3. How can I write judgments so as to maximize both speed and correctness?

-4. How to truly write with courage and without fear of correction on appeal?
+5. How to truly write with both courage and confidence and without fear of correction on appeal?

 How will these skills help your court?